Hybrid Camera Pose Estimation with Online Partitioning for SLAM: Experimental Results

 \subsection{Implementation Details}

-\textit{System Configuration} All of our experiment results are achieved from a PC with Intel(R) i7-7700 3.6GHz processors, 8 threads and 64GB memory.
+\textit{System Configuration} All of our experiment results are achieved from a PC with Intel(R) i7-7700 3.6GHz processors, 8 threads and 64GB memory with GTX1060 6GB GPU for SIFT~\cite{Lowe2004c} extraction and matching.

-\textit{Methods and Datasets} We compare our proposed method with several state-of-the-art SLAM systems including: DVO-SLAM~\cite{Kerl2013a}, Kintinuous~\cite{Whelan2012a}, Elastic Fusion~\cite{Whelan2015b} and ORB-SLAM~\cite{Mur-Artal2015a}.
+\textit{Methods and Datasets} We compare our proposed method with several state-of-the-art SLAM systems including: DVO-SLAM~\cite{Kerl2013a}, Kintinuous~\cite{Whelan2012a}, Elastic Fusion~\cite{Whelan2015b},LDSO~\cite{gao2018ldso} and ORB-SLAM~\cite{Mur-Artal2015a}.
 We also assess keyframe-based offline SfM systems including ENFT-SFM~\cite{Zhang2016a} and VisualSFM~\cite{wu2011visualsfm} in our comparison for a comprehensive evaluation.
 The methods are tested on TUM-RGBD~\cite{Handa2014b} and KITTI Odometry~\cite{Geiger2013c} datasets.
-For all the sequences on both datasets we use SIFT~\cite{Lowe2004c} features for feature matching followed by RANSAC~\cite{fischler1981random} iterations to remove feature correspondence outliers, we have implemented and modified Ceres Solver~\cite{ceres-solver} for local BA, and followed the algorithm in~\cite{manton2004globally} for the global alignment.
+For all the sequences on both datasets we use SIFT~\cite{Lowe2004c} and ORB~\cite{rublee2011orb} features for feature matching followed by RANSAC~\cite{fischler1981random} iterations to remove feature correspondence outliers, where we only use GPU for SIFT feature correspondence computation in parallel.
+We have implemented and modified Ceres Solver (\cite{ceres-solver, kummerle2011g}) for local BA, and followed the algorithm in~\cite{manton2004globally} for the global alignment.